-115.33 (c): According to the PAQ 453 detainees received the information at intake.
+115.33 (c): According to the PAQ 5450 detainees received the information at intake.
+The information on the PAQ was updated during the audit and it was determined that a total 8624 received the information at intake in the last 12 months.
 All residents that arrive at the facility are provided orientation, copy of the resident handbook and PREA victim advocacy brochure.
-In interviews with 26 detainees all indicated they received an orientation on the first or second day of their arrival.
+All detainees interviewed during the tour of the facility and detainees formally interviewed by the auditor indicated they received an orientation on the first or second day of their arrival.
 The residents indicated they provided a brochure, and staff discuss the PREA information while they are in the intake area.

 115.33 (d): All PREA education provided to detainees is in formats accessible to all inmates, including those who are limited English proficient, deaf, visually impaired, otherwise disabled, or have limited reading skills.
 The Detainee Handbook, the PREA brochure and all verbal information given is provided in both English and Spanish.
 A contract with Language Line, Inc. provides translation of any other languages.
 The facility has a TTY for deaf or hard of hearing detainees as well as tablets for visual transmittal of PREA information.
-The auditor interviewed 10 Spanish speaking detainees.
+The auditor interviewed 16 Spanish speaking detainees.
 Each of the detainee indicated that the intake staff spoke Spanish and they received all written material in Spanish.
 The facility has tablets that can be utilized for detainees using different languages and has access to written material in other languages.
-The auditor was provided a tutorial about access and utilizing the Tablet by a detainee.
-He was able to show the different language components of the tablet.
-The auditor also utilized the language line for one detainee interview.
-The vendor has a quick access feature and was able to be connected to a Spanish speaking interpreter in less than 3 minutes.

 115.33 (e): The facility maintains documentation of detainees' participation in PREA education.
-In review of 18 detainee files there were training records indicating the initial orientation and comprehensive training in all files.
+In review of 25 detainee files there were training records indicating the initial orientation and comprehensive training in all files.